-Defrost foods before baking or roasting to save up to 50 percent of the total cooking time.
-Defrosting foods in the refrigerator is ideal – the cold air goes into refrigeration rather than escaping into your kitchen.
+Defrost foods before baking or roasting to save up to 50% of the total cooking time.
+Defrosting foods in the refrigerator is ideal – the cooling frozen air goes into refrigeration rather than escaping into your kitchen.

 Rely on your oven thermostat and recipe time rather than checking on your cooking food.
-Opening the oven door can lose up to 20 percent of the heat.
+Opening the oven door can lose up to 20% of the heat.

 Bake in glass or ceramic pans, allowing you to bake at a temperature 25 degrees lower than your recipe recommends.

 Use lids.
 Foods in covered cookware retain heat better and will cook at a lower temperature on your range.
 To save a little extra energy, turn elements on the range off a few minutes ahead of schedule and allow retained heat to cook.